mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 > When compiling the AAR package, the `-A java` parameter must be added, and there is no need to add the `-I` parameter.
 >
 > The compiler will only generate training tool packages when `-T` is opened.
+>
+> Any `-e` compilation option, the CPU operator will be compiled into it.

 ### Compilation Example